Latvia golden visa: The Ultimate GuideInvest in charming Latvia and obtain residence in the European Union.

-The country’s economy suffered a major blow during the economic crisis of 2008.
-In fact, it was one of the worst-hit countries in the world.
+Latvia’s economy suffered a major blow during the economic crisis of 2008.
+It was one of the worst-hit countries in the world.

-So, it launched a residence by investment (RBI) program to attract foreign investment and help get its economy back up on its feet, sooner rather than later.
+So it launched a residence by investment (RBI) program to attract foreign investment and help get its economy back on its feet, sooner rather than later.

 The Latvian residence, amicably called the Latvian Golden Visa, offers the cheapest residency by investment in Europe.
 It’s also a cheap program if you want to invest in real estate, as you get the most bang (square footage) for your buck in Latvia (out of all Golden Visa countries considered).

 In this article, we will tell you all that there is to know about this program, why you should apply, and guide you through the application process step-by-step.